programmin1/HowToTrainYourRobot/README.md

 StepperShieldTest - Arduino motor shield controller - Turns one-letter commands through USB serial into motor movement.

+faceDetectThreadCorrelationCV2FaceSmile.py - Computer software to connect to the Arduino - Assuming the plugged in usb shows up as /dev/ttyACM0, and you have webcam working, this should spin the candy dispenser when you smile at the camera.

 Code examples based on Dlib.net examples under Boost software license.